Accounting policies and procedures

 Revenue shall be accounted for in compliance with the principles laid sown in ASBG 3, ASBG 9 and ASBG 10.

-The university’s operating revenue is divided into:
+The university’s operating revenue shall be classified as follows:

 • revenue from economic activities